 AMY GOODMAN: So he was the ambassador who sat with President Bush a few days after the 9/11 attacks, as they smoked cigars at the White House.

 SEYMOUR HERSH: Well, he’s very close to Cheney.
-He was ambassador here for twenty-two years.
+He was ambassador here for 22 years.
 He left a few years ago, replaced by a man named Prince Turkey, who’s a very eminent member of the royal family, was head of intelligence for the Saudi government, also ambassador to London.
 And Turkey came, and Turkey quit after less than two years on the job, because Bandar had a backdoor or private relationship with too many people in the administration.
 He was seeing Cheney without telling Turkey.
 You know, he was arranging meetings.
-So Bandar has a one-on-one relationship, I assume, with the President — I can say firsthand with Cheney — and also very close to certain members of people inside the White House, including Elliott Abrams, the former — who’s now a — I think he’s the senior advisor on the Middle East for the National Security Council and a Deputy National Security Advisor to the President.
+So Bandar has a one-on-one relationship, I assume, with the president — I can say firsthand with Cheney — and also very close to certain members of people inside the White House, including Elliott Abrams, the former — who’s now a — I think he’s the senior adviser on the Middle East for the National Security Council and a deputy national security adviser to the president.

 AMY GOODMAN: So, what exactly is the role of Prince Bandar, who’s now no longer ambassador, back in Saudi Arabia?